 The crowd sauntered in on Friday evening to the elegant five-acre resort, East Hampton Point, with their bright summer colors and even brighter smiles.
 The occasion - the ceremonial opening night for the 76-year-old arts center, Guild Hall, featuring two-time Tony Award

-winner Christine Ebersole ("Grey Gardens" and "42nd Street") and famed jazz pianist-singer Billy Stritch ("42nd Street") who performed an array of jazz, pop, and Broadway
+winner Christine Ebersole ("Grey Gardens" and "42nd Street") and famed jazz pianist-singer Billy Stritch ("42nd Street") who performed an array of jazz, pop, and Broadway musical numbers.

 Walking through the interior of this candlelit nautical-themed cocktail hour, and then out on to the deck, which was framed by a soft bulbous sunset, there was a sense of the quiet anticipation that precedes every great performance.
 "Tonight just feels right," said a woman, wearing a blue silk dress, to the busy bartender, who was effortlessly keeping the guests more than satisfied, as a medley of hors d'oeuvres was kept in constant circulation by way of their on-site staff.